-- 1. Each team will consist of four (4) players.
-The minimum number of players necessary to start a game is three (3).
-No more than 2 players on the field may self-identify as the same gender (Men, Women, or Another Non-Binary) at the same time.
-If a team is playing with less than 4 players, we will follow a +/-1 rule.
-A game may continue with less than three (3) players if the officials determine that the team has a chance to win. - Penalty: Illegal participation, 5 yards - 2.
-A regular, intermediate or youth size ball may be used. - 3.
-All touchdowns shall be worth 6 points.
+- 1. Each team will consist of eight (8) players.
+The minimum number of players necessary to start a game is five (5).
+No more than 4 players on the field may self-identify as the same gender (Men, Women, or Another Non-Binary).
+If a team is playing with less than 8 players, we will follow a +/-1 rule.
+A game may continue with less than five (5) players if the officials determine that the team has a chance to win. - Penalty: Illegal participation, 10 yards - 2.
+A regular, intermediate or youth size ball may be used.